Skip to ContentSkip to Navigation

 Introduction to R

-The R programming language is written by and for (data-)scientists to be a powerful tool for datascience, statistics and data-visualisation.
-R is free and open source, which means professionals all over the world are continually updating and adding functionality.
-With R you can transform and investigate your raw data into actionable insights that drive intelligent decision-making and innovation.
+The R programming language is written by and for (data)scientists as a powerful tool for data science, statistics, and data visualization.
+R is free and open source, which means professionals around the world are continuously updating and adding functionality.
+With R, you can transform and investigate your raw data to gain actionable insights that drive intelligent decision-making and innovation.

-In this beginners course we'll guide you through the basics of importing data, cleaning and restructuring the data, visualizing and summarizing your data, and finally applying statistical models on your data.
+In this beginner's course, you will be guided through the basics of importing data, cleaning and restructuring data, visualizing and summarizing your data, and finally applying statistical models to your data.

-At the end of the course you'll not only be able to work with R, but you will also be able to expand your knowledge in your own specific work field.
+At the end of the course, you will not only be able to work with R, but you will also be able to expand your knowledge in your specific field.

 Goal

 This introduction course is for everyone who wants to (re)learn the basics of the programming language R needed for data handling.
-This is useful for those new to R, or for those who have worked with R but never got the chance to learn the basics themselves.
+This is useful for those new to R, or for those who have worked with R but never got the chance to get a good grasp on the basics themselves.

 Content